In a hurry? Here are the key takeaways:

 Damaged Starter Motor

-It’s not common, but a starter motor can get damaged.
+It’s not typical, but a starter motor can get damaged.
 If that happens, it won’t work even if it’s getting power.
 This could be because of an electrical problem, dirt, or something hitting it.

 Use a multimeter to find out if the starter motor is operational.
 Without a detailed investigation, it might be difficult to tell whether there’s a problem with the motor or the solenoid terminals.